davidscarth/edge-ai-study/README.md

 * `README.md`: You are here.

 ## How to Use
-Begin by reading the main TEST.md.
+Begin by reading RASPI5.md or ORIN.md.

 Any research will be noted in there.